isaac-gorman/js109/study_guides/fireshipJS_course/chaper1_what_is_js/1_history_ofJS.md

 Q: What is ECMAScripts relationship with JavaScript?
 A: JavaScript is just the implementation of ECMAScript.

+Q: What is ES6?
+A: ECMAScript 6 is the update of ES% which was standardized in 2009.

 Q: What are the various releases of ECMAScript?
+A: ECMAScript has been standardizing and adding new features to JavaScript for over 25 years.
+Here are the releases:

+- ES1 1997
+- ES2 1998
+- ES3 1999.
+The longest standing version of early JS.
+- ES4 Never finalized.
+- ES5 2009.
+Added JSON, strict mode, functional programming array methods, and more.
+- ES6 2015.
+Added classes, promises, arrow functions, let/const, and much more.
+- ES7, ES8, ES9 ESNext.
+Modern updates now being release annually.